ahfant/ahfant.github.io/_posts/2018-11-19-first-attempt-with-jekyll.markdown

 {% include figure image_path="/assets/images/img_building_sicily.jpg" %}

-I have finally decided to make good use of GitHub Pages, for the following reasons (ordered in priority of considerations):
+I have finally decided to make good use of GitHub Pages, for the following reasons (ordered in the priority of considerations):

 - Write/publish decent articles
 - Save on web hosting fees